Can Rising Consumption Deepen Inequality?: Introduction

 \section{Introduction}

+Economic systems can be viewed as complex systems whose macroscopic properties emerge from interactions among many heterogeneous agents~\cite{JUSUP20221,yakovenko2009,Farmer2009}.
+This perspective, developed in econophysics, has provided important insights into empirical regularities, particularly in the distribution of income and wealth~\cite{shaikh}.

+In fact, in econophysics, a central problem is to identify the mechanisms responsible for the emergence of highly unequal income and wealth distributions, typically characterized by broad, often heavy-tailed forms observed across different economies and time periods.
+While only a limited number of modeling approaches can reproduce these distributions, often capturing only specific features, identifying the underlying mechanisms responsible for their robustness and universality remains a major challenge.

+Motivated by this approach, a variety of models have been proposed to describe the dynamics of wealth and income, including kinetic exchange models and agent-based frameworks.
+Within this class of models, the Social Architecture of Capitalism (SA) model~\cite{WRIGHT2005589}, proposed by Ian Wright, offers a simple yet realistic representation of economic interactions between agents, reproducing key empirical features of wealth distributions.

-In a recent work~\cite{Borba2025}, we revisited the Social Architecture of Capitalism (SA) model~\cite{WRIGHT2005589}, proposed by Ian Wright, systematically exploring a wide range of the four parameters of the original proposal.
-We further uncovered the conditions under which a distinct two-class structure emerges---an upper tail following a power-law Pareto distribution~\cite{dragulescu2001,yakovenko2023}, and a lower segment characterized by an exponential or lognormal form---, a feature driven by a key parameter that eventually opens a gap between the two groups~\cite{Borba2025}.
+In a recent work~\cite{Borba2025}, we revisited the SA model and systematically explored a wide range of its parameters.
+A two-class structure of wealth distribution emerges, producing an upper tail following a Pareto power-law~\cite{dragulescu2001,yakovenko2023}, and a lower segment characterized by an exponential or lognormal form.
+We identified a key parameter that is responsible for opening a gap between the two groups.

 This key parameter, denoted by $R$, is defined as the ratio between the average wealth per capita and the mean salary.
 We showed that the resulting wealth distribution, its characteristic patterns, the eventual separation of wealth, and the extinction of the middle class for large values of $R$, depend primarily on this parameter, with only a weak dependence on system size.
 In particular, inequality as summarized by the Gini index~\cite{PLATAPEREZ201579}, was found to increase monotonically with $R$.
 This prediction of the model is consistent with results obtained from empirical data in which $\overline{p}$ and $\overline{w}$ are estimated using average employee compensation and net personal wealth, respectively, based, among other sources, on data from the World Inequality Database (WID) \cite{WID}.

 However, the model relies on strong simplifying assumptions that may oversimplify the complex dynamics of real economies.
 For instance, in the model all transactions (salary payments, purchases, and revenue collections) occur with the same frequency, i.e., at every time step.
 In real economies, however, purchases typically occur more frequently than the reception of salaries or the collection of revenues.
 We therefore aim to investigate how relaxing this rule, by introducing different frequencies for these processes relative to salary periodicity, may affect the results.